 Human stool contains about 4,000 species of bacteria, so fecal samples are a common method of analysis.
-Samples are also taken during endoscopy (a thin tube attached to a camera, inserted into the esophagus, to examine the digestive organs) and biopsy (taking a sample of tissue to check for the presence of cancerous or pre-cancerous cells).
+Samples are also taken during endoscopy and biopsy.
 Thanks to bioinformatics platforms, scientists can analyze data and visualize the composition of the gut microbiome.

-Neglecting our gut microbiota has profound consequences for human health.9 Alanna Collen estimates that by 2050, 50% of the world’s population will be obese.
-She notes wryly that for future generations, the 20th century will be known not only for its two world wars and the invention of the internet, but for being the age of obesity.
+Neglecting our gut microbiota has profound consequences for human health.
+Alanna Collen estimates that by 2050, 50% of the world’s population will be obese.
+She notes wryly that for future generations, the 20th Century will be known not only for its two world wars and the invention of the internet, but for being the age of obesity.

-Neglect of gut health also poses a risk to mental wellbeing.
-Regarding the link between our microbes and mental illness, some studies suggest that every family in the United States will have a child on the autism spectrum by 2050.10 In Missing Microbes, Martin Blaser describes modern epidemics (such as asthma, metabolic disease, obesity and allergies) as “external signs of internal change”.11 He raises the alarm about rare, ancient microbes becoming extinct due to the overuse of antibiotics, and warns of an “antibiotic winter”, fueled by degraded immune defenses and globalization.
+Regarding the link between our microbes and mental illness, some studies suggest that every family in the United States will have a child on the autism spectrum by 2050.
+In Missing Microbes, Dr Martin Blaser describes modern epidemics (such as asthma, metabolic disease, obesity, and allergies) as “external signs of internal change”.
+He raises the alarm about rare, ancient microbes becoming extinct due to the overuse of antibiotics, and warns of an “antibiotic winter”, fueled by degraded immune defenses and globalization.

-We’ll look at antibiotic resistance and immunity in the tile “Antibiotics and immunity”.
-The “Gut microbes and metabolic health” tile examines the link between antibiotic overuse and obesity.
+We’ll look at antibiotic resistance and immunity in tile 5.
+Tile 6 examines the link between antibiotic overuse and obesity.